• Skip to primary navigation

 What goes in vegetable quinoa pulao?

-Ingredients required to make vegetable quinoa pulao
+Ingredients required to make vegetable quinoa pulao, labelled.

 • Quinoa: Any variety of quinoa can be used to make curried quinoa pulao.

 • Vegetables: Use different vegetables of your choice.
-Generally cauliflower, carrot, beans, and green peas are used in pulao.
+Generally, cauliflower, carrot, beans, and green peas are used in pulao.
 However, you can also add broccoli, mushrooms, corn kernels, etc. Fresh and frozen vegetables both are fine to be used.

 • Onion, preferably red.